-I didn’t enjoy when people asked me to help work on their resumes.
+In the past, I didn’t enjoy when people asked me to help work on their resumes.
 My family and friends asked often and referred all their friends, and it became a burden to find time to work on them all.

 At least that’s what I told myself.

-How do you balance making money with getting paid in love, respect and legacy?
+- How do I balance making money with getting paid in love, respect and legacy?

 - Should I work to support those who need me most or those who can best support my livelihood?
 Can I do both, and if so, how do I balance these efforts?

 - Should you be sharing your talents for free?
 If so, which ones?